Why Is Sleep More Important Than You Think?

 Someone just woke up after a good nights' sleep.

-1. Improve your environment
+1. Improve Your Environment

-• Invest in blackout blinds to minimize light pollution at bedtime.
+• Install blackout blinds to block light

-3. Set a routine
+3. Set a Routine

-4. Eliminate physical stressors
+4. Eliminate Physical Stressors

 Our Shoulder Relief System helps reduce shoulder pain, arm numbness, and general discomfort you might feel when sleeping.
 The system’s qualities can allow it to act as an arthritis pillow, providing support and comfort where you need it most.

-• Creates 10° angle of elevation
+• The built-in 10° angle of elevation helps reduce pressure and ease reflux symptoms.

-• Medical-grade materials for effectiveness and longevity
+• Medical-grade materials give you lasting comfort and durability.

-MedCline Reflux Relief System
+1. MedCline Reflux Relief System

 Our patented, FSA/HSA-approved Reflux Relief System eliminates acid reflux symptoms while you’re sleeping by gently elevating your torso and positioning your body on its left side.
-This physician-recommended sleeping position has helped 93% of MedCline users reduce nighttime heartburn, and in turn, get a better night’s sleep.
+This physician-recommended sleeping position has helped 93% of MedCline users reduce nighttime heartburn and in turn, get a better night’s sleep.

-Our Reflux Relief System offers the following key benefits:
+Key Benefits Of Our Reflux Relief System

 • 95% of MedCline users report better sleep